Skip to main content

 Family housing.
 Aging parents who need to be close but want their own space.
 Adult children saving for their first home.
 Visiting family who need more than a guest room.
 An ADU gives your family member a real home with their own kitchen, bathroom, and entrance, 30 feet from your back door.
 I’ve built ADUs for families in exactly this situation, and every single one has said it changed their family dynamic for the better.

 Property value.
 A well-built ADU adds $100,000-$200,000 to your property value in the Pierce County market.
 It’s one of the highest-return home improvement investments you can make, and the new state law makes it legal on virtually every residential lot.
+Under HB 1337, you can also sell your ADU as a separate condominium unit, independent of the main home.
+Cities cannot prohibit this.
+That gives you a future exit strategy that didn’t exist before.

 Garage Conversions: The Most Cost-Effective Option